|

 For The Genealogy Guys, we chose a free piece of sound recording and editing

 software called Audacity, available from SourceForge.net.
-It allows us to
+It allows us

-You will want to choose a podcast hosting service that provides plenty of
+You will want to choose a podcast hosting service that provides plenty

-month and increase space as you grow; it's easy to upgrade.
-Once you are signed
+for $5.00 per month and increase space as you grow; it's easy to upgrade.

-up, you can create your own podcast page, complete with a directory of podcasts
+Once you are signed up, you can create your own podcast page, complete

-you've produced, upload your own logo, and other features.
-They also include
+with a directory of podcasts you've produced, upload your own logo, and

-statistical reports on subscribers, direct downloads, listeners, and the subscriber
+direct downloads, listeners, and the subscriber services used.

 An FTP program is needed to transfer your recorded file from your computer

 to the podcast host site.
-Your host will provide you with the necessary login
+Your host will provide you with the necessary

-simple and intuitive to use.
+They are very simple and intuitive to use.

-Once you have started uploading podcasts, you can add a link to your own or
+Once you have started uploading podcasts, you can add a link to your own

-and request that they add your podcast to their subscription lists.
+sites and request that they add your podcast to their subscription lists.

 Where Can I Learn More?

 There are plenty of books available about podcasting and how to do it.
-Visit

-the words "podcast" or "podcasting."
-McGraw-Hill, publisher
+for the words "podcast" or "podcasting."
+McGraw-Hill,

-announced that a new book about podcasting will be published in the fall of
+book) has announced that a new book about podcasting will be published

-2006 too.
+in the fall of 2006 too.

 Check It Out!

-If you are interested in more about what a podcast can be like, visit The
+If you are interested in more about what a podcast can be like, visit

 Happy Podcasting!